As Florida government contends with a new rise in daily cases of COVID-19, debate about lockdown orders has started anew.

 No sheltering order or curfew has been set, but public parks and libraries are closed, according to WUSF.

-Hillsborough County: Safer-at-home order
+Hillsborough County: Safer-at-home order lifted

 Lee County: Surgeon General warning

 County Commissioners have opened local trails and parks for hiking and active uses, and signaled beach openings could come soon, reports the Fort Myers News-Press.
 County Commissioners elected not to adopt a local stay-at-home work order, but encourage social distancing.
 Commissioners on March 30 adopted a resolution endorsing recommendations from the Florida Surgeon General related to social distancing and why older residents and those with underlying health conditions should stay-at-home.
 The board ultimately was poised to consider a stay-at-home order the same day DeSantis issued statewide direction.
 Lee County Commissioners voted to reopen beaches April 29 at sunrise.
 That includes parking lots and with regular hours.
 Social distancing will be enforced.

 Leon County: Reopening plan underway, curfew lifted

 Leon County officials voted on May 20 to move ahead with a three-phase reopening plan, according to Tallahassee Reports.
 Businesses can run with 50% capacity, parks and parks are open with limits on some uses.
 Residents were previously ordered to stay-at-home starting.
 March 25.
 But Leon Commissioners lifted the curfew on May 4, which had been in place since March 25, and to begin easing programs and services open again, WTXL reports.
 The prior order order “strongly encourages” people not conducting essential activities to stay at home.
 But people could still go to work, obtain necessary supplies, do outdoor recreation and help the health and safety of others.
 Face masks are strongly recommended.